barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 Should we ban unnecessary travel?
 Will climate change denial be outlawed, in a [continuing the trend][36] of dealing with [COVID dissent][37]?

-Remember that once knowledge, any knowledge, becomes common, there is a [paradigm shift][38].
+Remember this: once common knowledge is created, there is a [paradigm shift][38].
-The Overton window moves and what was unthinkable or unlikely becomes the new norm.
+The Overton window moves and what was unlikely or even unthinkable becomes the new norm.

 # And now to something different!